NOTE: Bangkok’s two airports are highlighted first on this page. All other ground transportation is described below them in alphabetical order.

 All space on, in and around Bangkok streets seems to be fair game for motorcycles.
 With that stated, you can *significantly* cut your time going from point A to point B by using a motorcycle.

-You find public motorcycle drivers hanging around on the sidewalks in many parts of Bangkok – often near tourist attractions, temples, the BTS and the MRT stations. shopping centers, museums and other places that see a lot of visitors.
-They are identified simply by their orange vests – often they will be wearing masks covering most of their face except their eyes.
+You find public motorcycle drivers hanging around on the sidewalks in many parts of Bangkok – often near tourist attractions, temples, the BTS and the MRT stations, shopping centers, museums and other places that see a lot of visitors.
+Like taxis one can flag down a moving motorbike driver who does not have a passenger.
+During rush hour in very busy parts of town (like along Sukhumvit) we often see lines of people waiting on sidewalks for the next available motorbike driver.
+These drivers are identified simply by their orange vests – often they will be wearing masks covering most of their face except their eyes.
 Most of the drivers have a second helmet.
 Use it.
 Try to find one that has a second helmet.

 Price can be negotiated somewhat – but usually not that much.
-The drivers tend to stick together and quote similar prices.
+Prices often are quoted higher if you appear foreign – this tends to ocurr more in touristy areas but we have also experienced this many times in non touristy parts of town.
+Drivers tend to stick together and quote similar prices.
 And most motorcycle drivers in and around the touristed parts of Bangkok speak at least some broken English.
 Passengers can opt to ride directly behind the driver – you can hold on to a handle on the back of the bike.
 Some passengers may opt to ride behind the driver but facing the side (we’ve seen mostly local women do this).

 We only recommend motorcycle transportation in Bangkok if you are in an absolute hurry to get somewhere.
 Using motorcycles saves a lot of time but perhaps is not the most safe way to get around Bangkok.
 This is not an easy city to drive in – the many motorcycle drivers we have used have obviously known their way around town – using and any available space – often creatively to pass through or around traffic.
 However some of them seem to take chances ‘playing’ with larger vehicles as they pass by – all it takes is one car door opening in your oncoming path, or a car swerving without warning – or any of a number of other moving vehicle incidents to make your day a very very bad one.